 - Enjoy a cruise on Carnarvon Bay to the Isle of the Dead, then back to the Historic Site for free time to purchase your own lunch and explore at your own pace.

 I hope you have found our article about Port Arthur Tasmania helpful for your visit.
-Port Arthur is a must visit Tasmania destination.
-There is no easier way to visit than door to door from downtown Hobart to Port Arthur with Gray Line.
+Port Arthur is a must-visit Tasmania destination.
+There is no easier way to visit than door-to-door from downtown Hobart to Port Arthur day tour with Gray Line.